zuri-training/t_and_c_generator_team75/Abby.md

 These are my contributions

-* Started the django project and hide our secret key as best practices in django.
+* Started the django project and hid our secret key as best practices in django.

 * My teammate and i joined in creating a demo website for our project before the friont end startedM I created the directory structure and created static files and templates and also linked them together